ibabushkin/ibabushkin.github.io/Binding Capstone to Haskell - Part 1.md

 to set up cabal and/or stack to work with it, instead I will focus on design decisions needed when building the abstractions necessary to wrap an API as complex as capstone's.
-This is mostly due to the fact that capstone has an API based on a strucure allocated for usage in subsequence calls.
+This is mostly due to the fact that capstone has an API based on a structure allocated for usage in subsequence calls.
 This doesn't map well to Haskell's immutable data and pure functions.
 We essentially have two options: either wrap all of capstone's API in functions running in the `IO` monad, or allocate a new structure for each API call and wrap it in a high-